ractf/code-ingest/README.md

 fi
 ```

 If you have a different shell, follow the pyenv install guide.
-Pyenv isn't mandatory.
-If you have `python 3.8.2` or above,
+Pyenv isn't mandatory if you have the correct version.
-you should be fine.

 Next, install [poetry](https://python-poetry.org/docs/) with their suggested way, as this is necessary for the installation.

 ```bash
 curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python
 ```
-**Note**: Poetry requires `python` so if you don't have Python2 you can soft link python3: `sudo ln -sf $(which python3) /usr/local/bin/python`
+**Note**: Poetry requires `python` so if you don't have `python2` you can soft link `python3`: `sudo ln -sf $(which python3) /usr/local/bin/python`

 ## Installation & Deployment